NuRadioReco.framework.electric_field module

 set_frequency_spectrum(frequency_spectrum, ...)

-Sets the frequency spectrum
+Sets the frequency spectrum.

 set_position(position)